CHaskell2/public-notes/book_list.md

 * First, Break All The Rules: What the World's Greatest Managers Do Differently
 * The Effective Hiring Manager
 * The First-Time Manager
+* The Fifth Discipline: The Art & Practice of The Learning Organization
+* Formula X: How to Reach Extreme Acceleration in Your Organization
+* Brave New Work: Are You Ready to Reinvent Your Organization?

 ### Software